DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 We saw how we could use Cognito to handle user authentication.
 Before closing out the article, let's take a look at a second approach to user authentication.
 Auth0 can easily integrate into the AWS ecosystem and handle all of the user authentication duties and is much easier to implement than Cognito.

+We will use the Auth0 delegation API to exchange our Auth0 token for an AWS token.
+The delegation API we are using today is not limited to just AWS.
+It can be used with other serverless frameworks such as [Firebase](https://console.firebase.com) and more.

 ### AWS Configuration with Auth0

 First things first, [sign up](https://auth0.com/signup) for a free Auth0 account.
 In the Auth0 [management dashboard](https://dashboard.auth0.com), create a new application, then navigate to the Add-Ons tab.
 Here, we will just enable the Amazon Web Services add-on but flipping the switch to the "on" state.